vertica/vertica-containers/Wasm-container/README.md

 | PACKAGE | When there is more than one Vertica DEB file in the top-level directory, this variable specifies which file to use in the build process. |
 | VERTICA_VERSION | The version number of the Vertica binary used in the build process.
 This value is optional for a [canonically-named Vertica binary](#building-with-a-canonically-named-vertica-binary).<br> You can use this variable to build containers for different Vertica versions. |

-For example, you might build multiple containers to develop UDxs for multiple Vertica versions.
+For example, you might build multiple containers to develop UDxes for multiple Vertica versions.
 To help distinguish between containers, `VERTICA_VERSION` in the build command.
 If you set `VERTICA_VERSION=11.0.0-0`, the full container specification is `vwasmsdk:ubuntu-11.0.0-0`.

 ## Building with a canonically-named Vertica binary